 My main counselling training was at Durham University and was primarily person-centred.
 It was a full time Masters level course which incorporated personal therapy for us as participants, group process work, theory and skills training.
 Person-centred counselling was developed in the 1960s by Carl Rogers and is still widely taught and practised today.
 It places a high value on the relationship between the therapist and the person seeking support, and in essence works on the basis that if the relationship provides certain core characteristics the conditions will be such that change is inevitable.
 This can sound simplistic but in practice the conditions are far from easy!

 In the past 6 years or so I have become fascinated by the neuroscience which is providing a robust theory and research base for the phenomena which we see in "successful" therapeutic processes.
-In 2022 I completed a year long programme live online with Dr Bonnie Badenoch, a 79 year old psychotherapist, teacher and author.
+I have completed a 2 years of monthly training live online with Dr Bonnie Badenoch, a highly esteemed psychotherapist, teacher and author.
 Bonnie is gifted at translating neuroscientific concepts into accessible language.
-This was Bonnie's final run of the programme pre-retirement so it was a unique and rich opportunity to learn with one of the most respected and experienced practitioners of relational psychotherapy.
+These courses were two of Bonnie's final programmes pre-retirement so it was a unique and rich opportunity to learn with one of the most respected and experienced practitioners of relational psychotherapy.
+Below is a link to Bonnie's website:

 What are psychotherapy sessions like?